ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 ReAct prompting works by combining reasoning and acting into a thought-action loop.
 The LLM first reasons about the problem and generates a plan of action.
 It then performs the actions in the plan and observes the results.
 The LLM then uses the observations to update its reasoning and generate a new plan of action.
 This process continues until the LLM reaches a solution to the problem.

-To see this in action, you need to write some code.
-In code Snippet 1 I am using the langchain framework for Python, together with VefiexAI (google-cloud-aiplatform) and the google-search-results pip packages.

-To run this sample you must create a (free) SerpAPI key from hflps://serpapi.com/manage- api-key and set an environment variable SERPAPI_API_KEY.

-Next let’s write some Python code, with the task for the LLM to figure out: How many children have a famous dad that performs in the band Metallica.

-Code Snippet 2 shows the result.
-Notice that ReAct makes a chain of five searches.
-In fact, the LLM is scraping Google search results to figure out the band names.
-Then, it lists the results as observations and chains the thought for the next search.

-Code Snippet 2 figures out that the band Metallica has four band members.
-Then it searches each band member to request the total of children and add up the total.
-Finally, it returns the total number of children as the final answer.

 ReAct prompting in practice requires understanding that you continually have to resend the previous prompts/responses (and do trimming of the extra generated content) as well as set up the model with appropriate examples/instructions.
-Please refer to the notebook14 hosted in the GoogleCloudPlatform Github repository, which goes into a bit more detail showing the actual LLM inputs and outputs with a more elaborate example

 ## Automatic Prompt Engineering